Home > Destinations > Europe > Eastern Europe > Czech Republic > Prague > Walking Tours > Walking Tour 3

 14. Havel's Market (Havelský trh)

-At this popular local meeting place, you'll find vegetables, fruit, drinks, soaps, toiletries, artwork, and leather goods.
+At this popular local meeting place, you'll find vegetables, fruit, drinks, soaps, toiletries, and an assortment of souvenirs.
 Prices here are generally lower than in most shops.
 Have fun browsing.

 The nearest metro is Mustek, line A or B.